xaix1999/bitburner/README.md

 V1.4.0 compatible

+less8.js - 6.00 GB - Rewrite of gen_auto.js to use less than 8 GB for fresh new runs.

 gen_auto.js - 8.20 GB - Was recently updated to avoid a race condition with a player owned server suddenly not being available. // i will likely change the name to something better

 hnet.js - 6.10 GB - Set at buying 5 upgrades per cycle/chance (when the money is available), also added hash sells.